Azure/azure-sdk/docs/general/implementation.md

 * Globally by setting a `AZURE_DISABLE_DEFAULT_LOGGING` environment variable.
 * On a per-client basis by setting a `disableDefaultLogging` client option to true.

-{% include requirement/MUST id="fulcrum-logging-where" %} write logs to a sub-directory of the `TEMP` folder named `azurelogs`.
+{% include requirement/MUST id="fulcrum-logging-where" %} write logs to a sub-directory of the temporary directory named `azurelogs`.
 Logs for all service clients should write to the same log file as this allows CSS to identify cross-service issues more easily.

 {% include requirement/MUST id="fulcrum-logging-limit-1" %} limit the maximum size of the default log file to a reasonable size, and restrict the number of log files written.
 The default logging should strive to never cause an "out of disk space" error in normal operation by cleaning up after itself and be self-maintaining.